slice of squash

 anchovies, chicken, goat cheese, lamb, mackerel, quail, ricotta cheese, tuna

-*Meat is not used in any of our recipes, however, these animal products can be added to any recipe.
+*While our recipes are plant-based, these animal products can be added if desired.
 For qi deficiency patterns, animal protein is highly recommended for replenishment, if there are no dietary restrictions.

 a white bowl filled with noodles and vegetables